Flutter Update

 Published on Aug 24, 2023

-What's new in Flutter 3.13?
-Unraveling latest Features and Improvements
+What's New in Flutter 3.13: Latest Features & Improvements

 Flutter, the dynamic open-source framework for crafting natively compiled applications, continues its rapid evolution.
 With an impressive 724 pull requests merged and an inspiring 55 new community contributors, the Flutter 3.13 release showcases the vibrant engagement of its user base.